evocn/Lambda/content/dm.md

 ---

 ## Next
+Party 1 goes to Moonstone.
+Party 2 leaves Khmer.

 * Fort Moonstone
   * Landscape nearby the place is just filled with goblins, beasts, you name it.
   * The rain comes down like sheets here.
 It's like an eye in the storm.
   * I want Rain to be on his last legs, but he can help the non-magics contact Eugenia's group again.

 We need Ser Robyn and Leonster to show up in Session 20 and give another nail in the coffin for the party.

+Sha'virr and Neral are duking it out over the Precipice.
+Sha'virr can contact Eugenia when he is in dire straits.

 Eugenia's Party will encounter a situation in Session 20 where Alice has to risk her own life to save the magics.